chef-boneyard/delivery_self_guided_trial/ssh.md

 minimal setup you will need 5 additional nodes.
 In AWS we use c3.xlarge machines (8 CPU 2.5GHz, 7.5 GiB Mem, 2 x40 GiB Disk).
 You can probably get away with something a little smaller as long as you have multiple cores.
-For each of these machines ensure you can ssh and SUDO without a password from the provisioning node.
+For each of these machines ensure you can SSH and SUDO without a password from the provisioning node.

 ## SSH Specific Setup on Provisioning Node

-There are few extra steps to do on your provisioning node if you are using ssh.
+There are few extra steps to do on your provisioning node if you are using SSH.
 Run these from your local machine and replace with the values for your keys.

-1. Upload your aws private key:
+1. Upload your AWS private key:

         scp -i ~/.ssh/jmorrow-aws.pem ~/.ssh/jmorrow-aws.pem ubuntu@10.194.25.100:/home/ubuntu/.ssh/jmorrow-aws.pem